Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Guestbook message from the daughter of Gunner Stanley Chapman.

-Guestbook message from the relative of another casualty, Knut Olav Olsen.
+Guestbook message from a relative of another casualty, Knut Olav Olsen.

-Guestbook message from the son of one of the survivors, William Bailey (85 years old - 2004).
+Guestbook message from the son of one of the survivors, William Bailey.
+He later posted another message to let me know his father had passed away.

 In Admiralty service RFA 1940 (Royal Fleet Auxiliary).
 On charter to British Tankers?